(Management Consultant )

-The human spine has a gentle curvature that grants a cushioning effect to the daily impacts of walking and other activities.
-In people with scoliosis, this curve is abnormal.
+The human spine has a gentle curvature that grants a cushioning effect on the daily impact of walking and other activities.
+In people with scoliosis, this curvature of the spine is abnormal.
 This can result in pain, not only in the back but also in the hips, shoulders, and legs.

 Besides pain, scoliosis may also cause your hips and/or shoulders to be uneven, leading to a disrupted gait.
 When your gait is improper, you put more wear and tear on your body with every step, which can result in further problems.

 Whatever the cause or type of your scoliosis, careful and skilled physiotherapy from the experts at PhysioActive can help to correct your spine.
 We strengthen both the muscles around your spine and your core muscles in your abdomen and hips.
 This allows you to stand straighter and better support your spine.
 Scoliosis exercises are also seen to be effective as a non-surgical preliminary countermeasure to prevent scoliosis from getting worse.

 The first hint that scoliosis may be developing is the appearance of abnormal posture.
 Here are some common signs of scoliosis:

 -Head not centered to the body

 -Uneven shoulders (either one is in front of the other or one’s higher than the other)

 -Uneven shoulder blades: one is more prominent or higher

 -Uneven waist angle: the gap between arm to trunk is wider on one side